Raised Beds 101

 • What is the arm span of our gardeners?

 For most youth, you do not want the beds to be wider than 4 feet or they will need to step into the bed to plant and maintain it.
 For very young children, 2 to 3 feet wide may be more appropriate.
-Also keep in mind any special needs of your gardeners.
 Another benefit of structured raised bed gardens is that they can be designed to accommodate gardeners needing adaptations.
 Learn more about accessible gardens from the article Designing Garden Programs for All.

 • How much money do we have?